-At the first extraordinary general meeting in the year of 2021 of the Company on 28 October 2021, Mr. Wei Chenyang\ was appointed as an Independent Non-executive Director of the fifth session of the Board and has been appointed by the Board as a committee member of the Nomination, Remuneration and Review Committee and a committee member of the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee) with the term of office commencing from the date of obtaining approval for his Director qualification from the CBIRC and ending upon the expiry of the term of appointment of the fifth session of the Board of the Company.
+At the first extraordinary general meeting in the year of 2021 of the Company on 28 October 2021, Mr. Wei Chenyang was appointed as an Independent Non-executive Director of the fifth session of the Board and has been appointed by the Board as a committee member of the Nomination, Remuneration and Review Committee and a committee member of the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee) with the term of office commencing from the date of obtaining approval for his Director qualification from the CBIRC and ending upon the expiry of the term of appointment of the fifth session of the Board of the Company.

-At the second extraordinary general meeting in the year of 2021 of the Company on 29 December 2021, Mr. Cheng Fengchao\ was appointed as an Independent Non-executive Director of the fifth session of the Board and has been appointed by the Board as a committee member of the Nomination, Remuneration and Review Committee and a committee member of the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee) with the term of office commencing from the date of obtaining approval for his Director qualification from the CBIRC and ending upon the expiry of the term of appointment of the fifth session of the Board and has been appointed by the Board as a committee (Assets and Liabilities Management and Investment Decision-making Camping\ was appointed as an Executive Director of the fifth session of the Board of the Company.
-Mr. Zhang Daoming\ was appointed as an Executive Director of the fifth session of the Board and has been appointed by the Board as a committee member of the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee) with the term of office commencing from the date of obtaining approval for his Director qualification from the date of obtaining approval for his Director of the fifth session of the Board and has been appointed by the Board as a committee member of the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee) with the term of office commencing from the date of obtaining approval for his Director qualification from the CBIRC and ending upon the expiry of the term of appointment of the fifth session of the Board of the Company.
+At the second extraordinary general meeting in the year of 2021 of the Company on 29 December 2021, Mr. Cheng Fengchao was appointed as an Independent Non-executive Director of the fifth session of the Board and has been appointed by the Board as a committee member of the Nomination, Remuneration and Review Committee and a committee member of the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee) with the term of office commencing from the date of obtaining approval for his Director qualification from the CBIRC and ending upon the expiry of the term of appointment of the fifth session of the Board of the Company.
+Mr. Zhang Daoming was appointed as an Executive Director of the fifth session of the Board and has been appointed by the Board as a committee member of the Risk Management and Consumers' Rights and Interests Protection Committee (Assets and Liabilities Management and Investment Decision-making Committee) with the term of office commencing from the date of obtaining approval for his Director qualification from the CBIRC and ending upon the expiry of the term of appointment of the fifth session of the Board of the Company.

-\ Pending the CBIRC's approval of the qualification of the relevant personnel for serving as a Director.
+Pending the CBIRC's approval of the qualification of the relevant personnel for serving as a Director.